Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/build-slaves.rst

     * 7c.
 Set "Username" to "jenkins" (assuming that you use this UNIX username for your jenkins user)
     * 7d.
 Set "Private Key" to "Enter Directly", and supply the *private* key you generated previously
     * 7e.
 Set "Passphrase" as needed, or leave empty if no passphrase is set
     * 7f.
-Set "Description" to a suitable description
+Add a suitable description in the "Description"

 8. Select the correct key in "Credentials"
 9. Set "Host Key Verification Strategy" to "Non verifying Verification Strategy"